gzuidhof/zarr.js/docs/getting-started/zarr-arrays.md

 ----

 Depending on the slicing and chunking of the zarr array, various numbers of requests are made to write or read parts of the store.
-Both getting and setting functions for a ZarrArray take an optional `options` object argument which gives the user control over aynchronous requests and monitoring the fetching/updating of a ZarrArray.
+Both getting and setting functions for a ZarrArray take an optional `options` object argument which gives the user control over asynchronous requests and monitoring the fetching/updating of a ZarrArray.

 ```javascript
 const options = {